sriramsnotes/sriramsnotes.github.io/index.md

 Yeah that's about it.
-Say a 'hi' and post your thoughts on my articles.
+Say 'hi' and post your thoughts on my articles.
-Happy to start a conversation.
+Happy to be part of a conversation.

 Sriram Srinivasan